-Assessment rubrics are aligned to the SOLO Taxonomy to ensure constructive alignment and cognitive stretch for students.
-For the purposes of this resource we have aligned SOLO Taxonomy to the headings of:
+Assessment rubrics are aligned to SOLO Taxonomy to ensure constructive alignment and cognitive stretch for students.
+For the purposes of this resource, we have aligned SOLO Taxonomy to the headings of:

 Student outcomes are not relevant to context.

 Student outcomes are limited to single relevant responses.
 They can list, describe or define one idea about the context.

 Multistructural learning outcomes are evident.
 Students can bring in relevant pieces of information by listing, describing or defining.
 They show understanding of the content that is required as the starting point for new learning around financial capabilities.